Grigoris-kal/ForecastHub/README.md

 ## ForecastHub: Local Python Sales Forecasting Tool
 ## A Python-based sales forecasting tool that runs entirely on your computer.
-It uses statistical models to predict future sales while keeping all your data local - no cloud uploads, no internet needed.
+It uses statistical models to predict future sales while keeping all your data local.

 🛡️ Privacy-First Design
 100% local processing - Everything runs on your machine